 Here’s the simplest equation describing what we talk about everyday.

-Basically, there are two ways to increase your wealth:
+There are essentially two ways to increase your wealth:

 - increase your income